Geometric Ramsey Interferometry with a Tripod Scheme

 where $\hat{\sigma}_y$ is the $y$-component Pauli matrix.
 The operator $\hat{w}$ plays a key role since it is responsible for the geometric atomic beam splitting \cite{Vaishnav2008DDT,Toyoda2013HolonomicSingleQubitOperations,Chetan2022AtomtronicDDT}.
 We also note that this term has no specific energy scale since it depends on the temporal profile of the Gaussian pulse.
 The latter has to be slow enough to fulfill the adiabatic condition, namely $\langle \hat{w}\rangle\ll\hbar\Omega$, at all times.

-The plain curves in Fig. \ref{Figure1}d$\&$e and Fig. \ref{Figure3} are obtained with numerical integrations of Eq. (\ref{unitaryT}), whereas the projections onto the bare states are extracted from Eq. (\ref{DarkStateBasis}).
+The solid curves in Fig. \ref{Figure2}d and Fig. \ref{Figure3} are obtained through numerical integrations of Eq. (\ref{unitaryT}), whereas the projections onto the bare states are extracted from Eq. (\ref{DarkStateBasis}).
 The dashed curves are obtained by averaging over the momentum distribution of our thermal sample, with a temperature of $T_0=50\,$nK.
-Here the momentum-dependence is obtained in the semi-classical limit by reintroducing the previously overlooked first and second terms in the right-hand side of Eq. (\ref{Hamiltonian}); see main text and Ref. \cite{SM} for more details.
+Here the momentum dependence is obtained in the semiclassical limit by reintroducing the previously overlooked first and second terms on the right-hand side of Eq. (\ref{Hamiltonian}); see main text and Ref. \cite{SM} for more details.

 Our model, together with the damping due to the finite temperature, captures the main experimental features well, opening the door for insightful physical interpretations of this geometric Ramsey interferometer.
 As we have already mentioned, the initial state $\ket{3}$ is connected to $\ket{D_2}$ dark state \cite{Frederic2018Non-Abelian}.
-For a complete description, we shall highlight that the dark states at the end of $\pi/2$-pulse are asymptotically connected to the bare states as $\ket{D_1}\rightarrow\ket{1}$ and $\ket{D_2}\rightarrow\ket{3}$ \cite{Chetan2022AtomtronicDDT}.
-This point can be easily verified, using Eq. (\ref{DarkStateBasis}) and noticing that at the end of the $\pi/2$-pulse $\varphi\rightarrow \pi/2$ and $\vartheta\rightarrow \pi/2$.
-Similarly, at the end of $-\pi/2$-pulse, the dark states are connected to the bare states as $\ket{D_1}\rightarrow\ket{2}$ and $\ket{D_2}\rightarrow\ket{3}$.
+For a complete description, we shall highlight that the dark states at the end of the $\pi/2$ pulse are asymptotically connected to the bare states as $\ket{D_1}\rightarrow\ket{1}$ and $\ket{D_2}\rightarrow\ket{3}$ \cite{Chetan2022AtomtronicDDT}.
+This point can be easily verified, using Eq. (\ref{DarkStateBasis}) and noticing that at the end of the $\pi/2$ pulse $\varphi\rightarrow \pi/2$ and $\vartheta\rightarrow \pi/2$.
+Similarly, at the end of the $-\pi/2$ pulse, the dark states are connected to the bare states as $\ket{D_1}\rightarrow\ket{2}$ and $\ket{D_2}\rightarrow\ket{3}$.
 Hence, we understand that even if the geometric Ramsey interferometer is fundamentally a two-level interferometer in the dark-state subspace, we still need the three bare-ground states for a complete description.
 It leads to a multiple input-output port device, where the matter-wave propagation direction can be controlled by the pulse ordering sequence and a phase-sensitive signal (compare the bare-state population distribution locations in Fig. \ref{Figure2}a-c).
 This principle can be utilized for implementing an atomtronic bilateral switch where either the phase jump $\Phi$ or the free evolution time $T$ can be used as the switching control parameter.